cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_3/Network_Topology.md

 In such a network, the total number of servers that can be connected are (64\*64)/2 = 2048.
 Similarly, a three-tier version of the same can serve up to (64\*64\*64)/4 = 65536 servers.

 ## Containing the Failure Domain

-<span id="src-8362915_indexterm-E74BCCDE4EAA65D2BDBA0308A5ADE6D6">Traditional
-</span>data centers were built using just two spine switches.
-This means
-that if one of those switches fails, the network bandwidth is cut in half, thereby greatly increasing network congestion and adversely affecting many applications.
+Traditional data centers were built using just two spine switches.
+This means that if one of those switches fails, the network bandwidth is cut in half, thereby greatly increasing network congestion and adversely affecting many applications.
 To avoid this, vendors typically try and make the spine switches resilient to failures by providing such features as dual control line cards and attempting to make the software highly